Man in grey and white plaid shirt with backpack and DSLR camera on handMan in grey and white plaid shirt with backpack and DSLR camera on hand

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

 This pathway is delivered predominantly in person.
-Students can expect to take part in lectures, workshops, seminars and a range of experiential activities both on and off campus – in the UK and abroad to locations such as Berlin, Amsterdam, Madrid and Prague.
+You can expect to take part in lectures, workshops, seminars and a range of experiential activities both on and off campus – in the UK and abroad to locations such as Berlin, Amsterdam, Madrid and Prague.
 Activities on these trips include visits to a range of music media, cultural and political institutions.

-Teaching will be delivered by experienced academics and practitioners in the subject.
+Teaching is delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.